Destinetheanalyst/Health-Care-Analysis/README.md

 Health Care Dataset: The primary data set used for this analysis is the "healthcare_dataset.csv", which contains a comprehensive informations about various illnesses, healthcare providers, insurance etc.

+### Data Dictionary
+1. Billing Amount: The total amount billed for healthcare services within a specific timeframe.
+2. Doctors: The count of medical professionals available in the dataset, and their names indicating healthcare providers availability.
+3. Medical Conditions: A list of medical conditions treated, which may impact billing and resources needs.
+4. Number of Hospitals: The count of hospitals included in the datasets, providing context for the distributions.
+5. Date of Admission: This is the date, which a patient is being admitted in a hospital.
+6. Medication: This is the drug given to different patients with different medical conditions.
+7. Blood Type: The different blood types associated with different patients.
+8. Test: The different test carried out on patients with different medical conditions.
+9. Full Name: The count of patients with different medical conditions, and their full names
+10. Discharge Date: This is the date, which a patient is being discharged from the hospital.
+11. Room Number: The different room number in the different hospitals.
+12. Gender: The sex of different patient.
+13. Admission Type: The different admission status of patients with different medical conditions.

 ### Tools

 - Excel - Data collection and Data Cleaning